 Referendums and plebiscites

-A referendum is a vote of the Australian people to change the Australian Constitution.
-This fact sheet explores the process of referendums and plebiscites – national polls – in Australia.
+A referendum is a vote of the Australian people on a proposed change to the Australian Constitution, while a plebiscite is a vote on an issue that does not affect the Constitution.
+This fact sheet explores the process of referendums and plebiscites in Australia.

 How to change the Australian Constitution.